-Inventory represents one of the largest expenses for many small and midsize enterprises (SMEs).
+Inventory represents one of the largest expenses for manufacturing companies.
 Balancing accurate inventory management with cost-effective production is crucial for delivering on customer promise and keeping satisfaction high.

 The SAP Business One solution offers best-practice functionality to help SMEs meet their inventory and production management requirements.
 One feature, bin locations, enables users to set up a warehouse as zones to better manage inventory.
 So what exactly is a bin location and how does it work?